 - Turn off your electronics and spend a few minutes reading a book.

 Also, even on days when you're inclined to close the shades and stay inside, try to spend some time outdoors each day.
 Because light plays a vital part in regulating sleep cycles and circadian rhythms, a lack of sunlight may make sleeping at night more difficult.

-23. Caffeine Should Be Used In Moderation
+23. Use Caffeine In Moderation

 If you depend on caffeine, gently reduce your intake to prevent the unpleasant symptoms of caffeine withdrawal.
 Instead of reaching for a Coke or a cup of coffee, take a quick stroll around the block.

 A vitamin D deficiency may have a role in depression, according to some studies.
 Ask your doctor whether you should take a vitamin D supplement if you aren't receiving enough vitamin D through your food and lifestyle (such as sun exposure).

 Deficiencies in some nutrients may contribute to depressive symptoms.
 A supplement may be beneficial if you are having trouble spending enough time outside or if the weather is gloomy and you cannot obtain enough sunlight.

 According to some studies, there are natural antidepressants that may aid with depression symptoms.
 Dietary supplements, including St. John's Wort, S-adenosylmethionine (SAM-e), and 5-Hydroxytryptophan (5-HTP), may be worth a try for mild to severe depression.

 Omega-3 fatty acids have also been studied to see whether they might help with depression.
 In a 2015 study, researchers discovered that consuming omega-3 supplements may benefit adults and children with depressive symptoms.
 However, they aren't sure how or why.